 What is a Prop Bet?

 Prop bets are a fun way to interact with the sports you love without being tied to the final score.
 Prop bets, short for proposition bets, differ from other bets by having nothing to do with the outcome of the game.
-And some sportsbooks are expected to offer unique Massachusetts sports betting promos that concern prop bets as well.
+And some sportsbooks are expected to offer unique Massachusetts betting bonuses that concern prop bets as well.

 In basketball, for example, moneyline and total bets would be decided by who won and what the final score was.
 A basketball prop bet, on the other hand, would have to do with specific aspects during the game.